 Many factors affect the cost of paint and sheen is one of them.
 Glossier paints are more expensive than flatter paints.
 You can feel the difference simply by lifting the cans.
 There are more of the solid binders in the glossier paints than in the flatter paints.

-Eggshell paint is between 4- and 5-percent less expensive than satin paint.
+Eggshell paint is a little less expensive than satin paint.
 This slight difference in cost makes itself apparent when you buy multiple gallons of paint to coat many rooms or an entire house.

 Slightly Less Durable Than Satin